opensearch-project/opensearch-plugins/TESTING.md

 #### Distribution Download Plugin

 The Distribution Download plugin downloads the latest version of OpenSearch by default, and supports overriding this behavior by setting `customDistributionUrl`.
-This will help to pull artifacts fom custom location for testing during release process.
+This will help to pull artifacts from custom location for testing during release process.
 ```
 ./gradlew integTest -DcustomDistributionUrl="https://ci.opensearch.org/ci/dbc/bundle-build/1.2.0/1127/linux/x64/dist/opensearch-1.2.0-linux-x64.tar.gz"
 ```